 “I set up my Foundation with the sole purpose of giving something back to the animals that helped me achieve success as an artist.
 At a time when the world’s wildlife is under such devastating pressure from expanding human populations and the illegal trade it seems fitting that we take a step back and reflect on the sheer beauty and diversity of our natural world and what could be lost if we do not truly appreciate the value of the world around us.”

-Could you be the next DSWF Wildlife Artist of the Year?
+Could you be the next DSWF Wildlife Artist of the year?

-We very much look forward to welcoming back our wonderful longstanding artists and also encourage first time participants to pick up their pens, brushes or chisels to get involved with our world renowned art competition, all in aid of critically endangered wildlife.
+We very much look forward to welcoming back our wonderful longstanding artists and also hope to encourage first time participants to pick up their pens, brushes or chisels to get involved with our world-renowned art competition, all in aid of critically endangered wildlife.

 Furthermore, we are delighted to announce that after three years away due to the pandemic, the much loved DSWF Wildlife Artist of the Year Exhibition will be returning to the iconic Mall Galleries, London for a week-long Exhibition, running from 11th to 16th September 2023.
 We very much look forward to sharing further exciting updates with you all in due course!